Dmitriy782/ghj/README.md

 - Added a new menu
 - Removed unnecessary features for the aimbot
-- Limited some features of the aimbot for example you can't use RCS X and RCS Y from Pistols to XM1014 and AWP and SSG08.
+- Limited some features of the aimbot for example you can't use RCS X and RCS Y from Pistols to shotguns and AWP and SSG08 and limited the FOV to 30.
 - And basically copy pasted the Bunny Hop and the Config System and code straight from him.

 But ugh yea, again thanks for all the support and help.
 Stay safe friends.